apache/nuttx/net/sixlowpan/README.txt

 The CONFIG_NET_STARPOINT selection informs the endpoint 6LoWPAN stack that it must send all frames to the hub of the star, rather than directly to the recipient.
-The star hub is assumed to be the cooordinator.
+The star hub is assumed to be the coordinator.

 The star hub configuration, on the other hand, uses these setting: